Swapstergit88/Statistics-Using-Excel/README.md

 Z-score card Screenshot:
 ![image](https://github.com/user-attachments/assets/0a6d8723-4d6a-4046-97ae-13967d3e4769)

-### Business Use:
-- Provides confidence intervals for sales forecasts or market research results.
-- Helps businesses understand potential variability in customer feedback.

 ## 6. Histogram
 A histogram is a graphical representation of the frequency distribution of numerical data.